nus-oss/cs3281-AY1516S2-website/teams/codebender.md

 * Week 2, Fri - Achieved high-level understanding of Eratosthenes
 * Week 2, Sat - Determined the cause of a failing test case (see [blog post on the phantom bug](http://cs3281-2.blogspot.sg/2016/01/catching-phantom-bug.html))
 * Week 3, Mon - Presented on Eratosthene's high-level architecture
+* Week 3, Thu - Resolved an issue with local tests (see [blog post on "Using Vagrant with Symfony"](http://cs3281-2.blogspot.sg/2016/01/using-vagrant-with-symfony.html))

 ### Technology expertise in Information Security
  * Participated in a discussion of cyber range scenarios with Cyber Test Systems